phetsims/phet-info/doc/phet-software-design-patterns.md

 To adapt the pattern to be a rich enumeration, add prototype or static methods as needed to the class.

-Another Enumeration strategy is to use Typescript to create a string union type as an enumeration in certain cases.
+Another Enumeration strategy is to use TypeScript to create a string union type as an enumeration in certain cases.
 In general is less explicit, doesn't have as much runtime-safety, and doesn't support refactoring quite as well.
 That said, it is useful when strings are the best values for your enumeration: